-In 2019, KELLER can look back on a successful company history of 125 years.
+KELLER can look back on more than 125 years of successful company history.
 The beginnings of the company were small, but revolutionary, and typical for the time of the great inventors at the turn of the century.

 It all started with the convincing idea of the company founder Carl Keller in 1894.
 The first finger car for brick factories, a transporting car with movable bearing arms, with which bricks could be easily loaded and unloaded.
 At that time Carl Keller could not even guess that his invention would be a technical milestone in the mechanisation of brick handling.

 His invention made the working conditions of the workers easier and increased productivity considerably.
 In 1910, the first fully automatic machine, Type Hörstel, was developed, by means of which the products can be cut and set down on transport pallets.
 Further pioneering inventions of Carl Keller should follow and laid the foundation of the today’s globally acting company.
 Automation was the key to success and made known the young company KELLER rapidly across national borders.

 The passionately keen inventor and commercially experienced company founder Carl Keller died in 1932 and left behind an enterprise with solid foundations.
 Despite his personal success, Carl Keller kept his natural and modest character throughout his life, thus marking the company culture.
 From the very beginning, he shared his success with his employees and motivated them through recognition.
 For more than 90 years KELLER was managed by the Keller family.